-All real property and all tangible business personal property that is located within the corporate limits of the Town of Elkton is subject to taxation for municipal purposes, and the assessment used shall be the same as that for the State and County taxes.
-No authority is given by this section to impose taxes prohibited by any act of the General Assembly; however, the Town of Elkton shall impose taxes on any real and business personal property permitted by any act of the General Assembly and does not grant a municipal exemption from taxation, unless expressly stated herein.
+All real property and all tangible personal property which may have a situs there by reason of the residence of the owner therein, is subject to taxation for municipal purposes, and the assessment used shall be the same as that for state and county taxes.
+No authority is given by this section to impose taxes on any property which is exempt from taxation by any act of the General Assembly.